-Documentation 1.1 Summary of Signal Control Equipment Intersection ID: Name of cross streets: Date: Time source for the controller is Is the signal controller time reporting local time?
+Documentation 1.1 Summary of Signal Control Equipment Int Intersection ID: Name of cross streets: Date: 1.
+Time source for the controller is 2.
+Is the signal controller time reporting local time?
 Coordinated Universal Time (UTC) time?
 Other?
-How frequently is the signal controller time corrected to account for drift?
-7. Are there any existing servers in the cabinet that may be used to locate software to support the connected intersection?
-Save this completed documentation for use in procurement in Step 3.
+3. How frequently is the signal controller time corrected to account for drift?
+4. Are there any additional servers or devices at the intersection?
+5. 5.
+Please indicate if there is additional space in the controller cabinet and, if so, approximate space for additional items 6.
+Please describe available power supplies and access at the intersection 7.
+Are there any existing servers in the cabinet that may be used to locate software to support the connected intersection?
+8. Please describe the signal controller brand, model, and any capabilities described in the specifications (attach a PDF of specifications if possible) 9.
+Please identify the representative name and contact information that can be contacted for additional information on the intersection Sav Save this completed documentation for use in procurement in Step 3.

-2.1.2.2 Step 1 - Guidance #1.2: Understand Intersection Movement Control Types Overview:
+2.1.2.2 Step 1 - Guidance #1.2: Understand Intersection Movement Control Types